-The country that brought love motels to the world now meets the demands of a different clientele, as the first dedicated esports hotel in Asia, iHotel, opens its doors.
+The island that brought love motels to the world now meets the demands of a different clientele, as the first dedicated e-sports hotel in Asia, iHotel, opens its doors.
 The hotel is built to provide gamers with a clean, welcoming, and high-tech environment.

 As soon as guests walk through the doors of the iHotel, any illusion that it’s simply another themed hotel evaporates.
 The place is designed by gamers for gamers, but it’s not just wall-to-wall computer desks and monitors.
 The décor is ultra-modern with a dark theme in the public areas and hardwood floors throughout.
 Just inside the lobby, there’s a gaming arena where two teams of six players can take on each other.
 Here they do battle on gaming machines with GeForce GTX 1080 Ti Graphics cards as they sit in their DXRacer gaming chairs.